wecodemore/wpstarter/docs/05-WP-Starter-Steps.md

 If that setting is filled and files with same name of the ones in the default templates directory are found in the given directory, those will be used instead of the standard ones.

-Considering that `templates-dir` could be any folder, and considering that WP Starter always run _after_ Composer install/update, it is possible to use as templates files provided by a Composer package, meaning that is possible to create a Composer packages containing WP Starter templates and so having reusable templates to use in different projects.
+Considering that `templates-dir` could be any folder, and considering that WP Starter always run _after_ Composer install/update, it is possible to use as templates files provided by a Composer package, meaning that is possible to create Composer packages containing WP Starter templates and so having reusable templates to use in different projects.